Conskel/cln-blog/content/english/post/vpn-building.md

 ```

 ### Run and configure Headscale

-We can now load and enable the services we've set up.
+After a `daemon-reload` we can load and enable the services we've set up.

 ```bash
 systemctl daemon-reload